sva-dsi/2018-fall-course/README.md

 ## Office Hours

 ```
-Friday 5PM- 6PM by appointment
+Thursday 5PM- 6PM or by appointment
 NOTE: Make sure to make an appointment otherwise I won't be around!
 ```

 🗓 If you'd like to meet, please sign up for an appointment via this [Link to Google Calendar Appointments Page](https://calendar.google.com/calendar/selfsched?sstoken=UUxEcXhnTHpVYXl1fGRlZmF1bHR8ZDc5ZTU3ZTA3YzM4YWE4OWUxOTZiZWJhNGIzNzhjNDU)

 📮 If none of those times fit, feel free to send me an email with your availability: [Joey's SVA email](@mailto:jlee358@sva.edu)